Beps-s/A-Ze/README.md

 ## 📜 | About

-This project is made as the final assignment in data science.
+This project is made as the final assignment in database management.
 The task for the assignment was to build a website for hotel lookups and booking.
-The project is made using Vue.js and Mysql.
+The front-end framework used is Vue.js and database is Mysql.

 ## 🚧 Prerequisites: